micro-ROS/micro_ros_setup/micro_ros_setup/README.md

 ros2 run micro_ros_setup configure_firmware.sh [configuration] [options]
 ```

-The following table shows the avaiable configurations for each RTOS/platform.
+The following table shows the available configurations for each RTOS/platform.
 For more information please visit the links.

 <table>